top of page

 Georgia being unsure of the sounds that the RV is making

-Moment of truth, hoping that the warning sound would turn off when we unplug and drive off.
+Moment of truth, hoping that the warning sound would turn off when we unplugged and drive off.
 It did, we were given an option of Midwest RV to go back to the dealer to have someone look at it but now that it is off, we decided to continue with our adventure.
-1 hour away from our campsite though the smoke detector starting beeping...
+1 hour away from our campsite though the smoke detector started beeping...
 WTH!
 Georgia is not impressed

 Big Spring River Campground in Ozark National Scenic Riverways